Spring Break Stars Join The 44News This Morning Team - 44News | Evansville, IN

 All this week, the 44News This Morning team will be joined by Spring Break Stars.
 This is a way for kids in the tri-state to get a close look at the behind-the-scenes of a newsroom and how things function.
 These students are learning what goes into a news cast, reading off the prompter and joining in on the conversation with the morning anchors and meteorologist.

-Today, 44News was joined by Annilyn and Ava from the Evansville and Newburgh area.
+Today, 44News was joined by Cooper and Mason from the tri-state area.
 Each of these girls helped do the weather segments and participated in Hot Topics along with telling viewers about themselves.